OmegaPhil/two-factor-keeper/README.md

 For sites that support it, you can configure more secure OTP generation with more advanced hashes resulting in a number up to 8 digits long (the current oathtool limit).

+Further detail on the advanced options is available in the [oathtool manpage](http://www.nongnu.org/oath-toolkit/oathtool.1.html).

 Generating A One Time Password